 Simple Self Moving Tips from our Newest Employee

 Sometimes it's not so easy for long term employees and industry professionals to think like a customer.
-After all, our job is to know everything there is to know about the self moving industry.
-From moving labor to self move planning and transportation solutions, it is our job to be experts.
-While this can be a great thing, it can also hinder our ability to see the relocation process from a customers point of view.
+After all, our job is to know everything there is to know about the DIY moving industry.
+From moving labor to DIY move planning and transportation solutions, it is our job to be experts.
+While this can be a great thing, it can also hinder our ability to see the relocation process from a customer's point of view.

 This has never been more apparent than this past week when our newest employee Michelle began working for us.
 As someone without much relocation experience, Michelle asked a lot of questions during her training and also observed a lot about our customer interactions.
 We felt that her lack of relocation experience could actually be used as a learning tool to help us see things we might not otherwise have seen.
 In addition to helping us analyze our processes, Michelle also noticed a lot of customer oriented trends which she has written about to help you successfully plan, prepare and execute your move.